Cash-Out Refinance: Rates And Guide For Homeowners

 Cash-out refinancing, home equity loans and home equity lines of credit (HELOCs) are all methods of capitalizing on your home’s value, but there are important differences.
 A cash-out refinance replaces your existing mortgage with a higher loan amount, while home equity loans and lines of credit are additional mortgages.

 When it comes to choosing a home equity loan versus a refinance, one way you can judge which is right for you is by looking at the interest rates.
 If you qualify for it, cash-out refinancing typically offers better interest rates, but may have higher closing costs.
-You'll also want to factor in any potential tax deductions that you may qualify for with a refinance.
+You’ll also want to factor in any potential refinance tax deductions that you may qualify for.